ferric-gravity/hive/README.md

 ## Overview

 Build autonomous, reliable, self-improving AI agents without hardcoding workflows.
 Define your goal through conversation with a coding agent, and the framework generates a node graph with dynamically created connection code.
 When things break, the framework captures failure data, evolves the agent through the coding agent, and redeploys.
-Built-in human-in-the-loop nodes, credential management, and real-time monitoring give you control without sacrificing adaptability. hi hi
+Built-in human-in-the-loop nodes, credential management, and real-time monitoring give you control without sacrificing adaptability.

 Visit [adenhq.com](https://adenhq.com) for complete documentation, examples, and guides.